krbnite/krbnite.github.io/_in_progress/WTF-is-a-Marginal-Structural-Model.md

 what a "structural model" is.
 Basically, "structural" is synonymous with "causal" -- these are models that aim to identify causal relationships.

-Marginal structural models are called structural models, because:
+Marginal structural models are causal in that "they model the probabilities of counterfactual variables" ([Robins et al [2000]](https://epiresearch.org/wp-content/uploads/2014/07/Robins_EPI_2000_11_550.pdf)).
+They are called "marginal structural models" instead of "marginal causal models" because -- well, because that's what we call 'em:
-* "they model the probabilities of counterfactual variables and in the econometric and social science literature models for counterfactual variables are often referred to as structural." - [Robins et al [2000]](https://epiresearch.org/wp-content/uploads/2014/07/Robins_EPI_2000_11_550.pdf)
+* "in the econometric and social science literature, models for counterfactual variables are often referred to as structural." - [Robins et al [2000]](https://epiresearch.org/wp-content/uploads/2014/07/Robins_EPI_2000_11_550.pdf)
 * "models exploring causal relationships are referred to as structural in the econometric and social sciences literature.” - [Williamson et al [2017]](https://academic.oup.com/ndt/article/32/suppl_2/ii84/2989980)

+## Counterfactural Excursion
+You might be asking: WTF is a counterfactual variable?

+Good question!

+A counterfactual variable is a variable that exists in a parallel universe: something that is counter to fact, i.e., contrary to observation.
+That is, if you took ibuprofen for your headache an hour ago, you did not also "not take ibuprofen for your headache an hour ago."
+One thing actually happened, and the other thing is counterfactual: a huge part of causal inference is asking "what would have happened if...?"

+Interestingly, this "counterfactual excursion" was actually an "actual excursion."
+Nice!
+(Or, counterfactually: not nice!)

 # What is a marginal model?
-Ok, so structural means we are looking to infer cause-and-effect relationships from the data.
+Ok, so we know that a structural model attempts to infer cause-and-effect relationships from the data.
+But ultimately, we want to know what marginal structural models do!
 What does "marginal" mean?

-They are called marginal models, because:
+MSMs are called marginal models, because:
 * "they model the marginal distribution of the counterfactual random variables Y[a=1] and Y[a=0] rather than the joint distribution." - [Robins et al [2000]](https://epiresearch.org/wp-content/uploads/2014/07/Robins_EPI_2000_11_550.pdf)
 * "they use the marginal distribution of the treatment (or exposure) variable at any time point to weight its relationship with outcome.
 Marginal in statistics means ‘unconditional’ —- i.e. not conditional on other variables, like the probabilities of one variable on the margins of a contingency table of two discrete variables." - [Williamson et al [2017]](https://academic.oup.com/ndt/article/32/suppl_2/ii84/2989980)

-# What is a counterfactual variable?

 # What is a saturated model?
 MSMs are also considered saturated...
 What does that mean?